Skip to Main Content

 Age

-The average age of all directors is 60, as it was last year.
-Male NEDs are slightly older on average, at 62 years, than their female counterparts (59 years).
-The average age of male and female chairs is 68 years, rising from 67 last year.
-The average age for executives has returned to 54 years, reversing the decrease to 52 recorded in last year’s report.
-The average age for new directors has fallen from 59 two years ago, and now stands at 56.
+The average age of directors stands at 60 years.
+Male non-executive directors are slightly older on average, at 63 years, than female NEDs (58 years).
+The average age of male and female chairs is 68 years, up from 67.
+The average age of executives has increased to 55 years from 54 years in last year’s report.
+The average age of new directors continues to fall, and stands at 53, down from 56 last year and 59 in 2022.

 Average age of board members by category